Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/email_manage_quota/guide.en-gb.md

 >>
 > **Roundcube**: **MX Plan**
 >>
->> When you are logged in to the Roundcube webmail platform, the quota is visible on the lower left-hand side, represented by a circular diagram and the percentage used.<br><br>
+>> When you are logged in to the Roundcube webmail, the quota is visible on the lower left-hand side, represented by a circular diagram and the percentage used.<br><br>
 >>![email](images/email-quota-webmail02.png){.thumbnail}<br>
 >>
 > **Zimbra**: **MX Plan** / **Zimbra Starter** / **Zimbra Pro**